Complex Vascular Anomalies Program (CVAP)

 - Social Work

-As part of our multidisciplinary approach to care, our program also provides psychosocial and emotional support services to patients and their families.
+As part of our interdisciplinary approach to care, our program also provides psychosocial and emotional support services to patients and their families.

 For children and adults whose condition includes lymphatic leaks and lymphatic flow disorders, we work closely with the Jill and Mark Fishman Center for Lymphatic Disorders.
 The Center has developed minimally invasive, state-of-the-art procedures to treat these conditions.